luispabon/readability-rss-proxy/README.md

   * Make
   * `libnss3-tools` (or whichever package contains `certutil` in your system)

-Run `make dev-init`.
+Run `make init`.
 This will spin up the local environment and load up some users with some feeds ready to go.
 Once finished, open [https://rss-proxy.local:7000/](https://rss-proxy.local:7000/).
 There are two users, both with the same feeds but one is admin and the other one isn't: